-Other ocean islands are most probably either the product of less vigorous mantle plumes that lack the buoyancy to overcome the stalling effect of dehydration melting or not the product of mantle plumes at all.
+Other ocean islands are most likely the product either of less vigorous mantle plumes that lack the buoyancy to overcome the stalling effect of dehydration melting or are not the product of mantle plumes at all.
 Some intraplate volcanic provinces, including ocean islands, are demonstrably not related to plume activity (e.g. Guimarães et al., 2020), and this may also be true of the majority of ocean islands.
 The wide compositional range of OIB magmas generated beneath lithosphere of all thicknesses requires a heterogeneous mantle source (e.g. Dasgupta et al., 2010).
-Dasgupta et al. showed that the major-element composition of OIB can be explained with a source composed of peridotite mixed with discrete bodies of carbonated eclogite and a silica-oversaturated eclogite.
-The more easily fusible character
+These authors showed that the major-element composition of OIB can be explained with a source composed of peridotite mixed with discrete bodies of carbonated eclogite and a silica-oversaturated eclogite.
+The more easily fusible character of these bodies removes the need for mantle plumes in the majority of ocean islands, which may be formed instead by decompression melting of enriched components within the general upper mantle convective flow.